2022 Transportation Enterprise Mobility Outlook

 Transportation involves far more than just trucking.
 While the industry may broadly lag on holistic mobile-first principles, many companies leverage mobile devices in specific workflows.
 In addition to our Mobile-First Score, the 2022 Enterprise Mobility Outlook looks at device policies and how they're used within transportation.
 Additionally, we wanted to understand how devices are supported, what special needs organizations have, and if there are any pain points.

-Forty-seven percent of transportation organizations primarily utilize corporate-owned, business-only devices that are individually assigned.
+Ownership Forty-seven percent of transportation organizations primarily utilize corporate-owned, business-only devices that are individually assigned.
 Another 24 percent primarily use shared devices—which is higher even than retail, where the practice is pretty common.

 Of those that are shared, 83 percent have some that are given to an employee for the duration of their shift.
 Sixty-two percent have some kept in a central location to be shared, and 44 percent have some used by multiple employees at the same time.